Shanidek321/DataCleaning/README.md

 # DataCleaning
-Using Dataset from excel file, and cleaing the unnecessary data by:
+Using Dataset from excel file, and cleaing the unnecessary data with SQL,
+What has been cleaned:
 1) Chaning the date  format
 2) Saperating the property address into individual columns (address,city and state)
 3) Saperating the owner address into individual columns (address,city and state)